 Noise-induced hearing loss (NIHL) is caused by overexposure to loud noise, from your work environment or leisure activities you enjoy.
 About 9% of all adult-onset hearing loss is thought to be caused by occupational noise.
 While noise is usually defined as an unpleasant sound, even beautifully melodic music may lead to NIHL if it is loud enough.
 If your occupation involves operating loud machinery or you go to loud sporting events or rock concerts, you could develop related hearing problems.

-And speaking of music, occupational exposure to loud music is a problem for some living legends.
+Speaking of music, occupational exposure to loud music is a problem for some living legends.
 Who guitarist Pete Townsend is nearly deaf and the band’s lead singer Roger Daltrey also suffers from hearing loss.
 And Eric Clapton has said in interviews that his hearing loss is related to cranking up amps during his youth.

 Research studies underscore how a career in music can be harmful to hearing.
 A German study that analyzed the health insurance records of 7 million people from 2004 to 2008 found working musicians were nearly four times more likely to suffer from NIHL than those in any other profession.
-And an Australian study was even more specific, analyzing the hearing of 144 professional French horn players.
+An Australian Study was even more specific, analyzing the hearing of 144 professional French horn players.
 Researchers found 11–22% of players showed some degree of NIHL.
 It seems that French horn players are among the professional orchestra musicians most at risk of developing this type of hearing loss.

 If you’ve ever incurred a traumatic brain injury (TBI), including a concussion, perhaps you experienced hearing issues.
 Most people with head injuries suffer some temporary cognitive, motor, or sensory issues.
 Some experience permanent physical, intellectual, or behavioral deficits.
 Trauma-related damage can cause conductive and sensorineural hearing loss, central auditory processing problems, balance issues, and tinnitus.